What is the FHA 203(h)?

 In the immediate aftermath victims are likely to seek temporary housing such as in an emergency shelter, in a hotel or rental home, or by staying with a friend or family member.
 In the short term the focus will be on re-establishing their own safety and that of their loved ones.
 Once the situation is stable attention can be given to figuring out where to live long term.

 Homeowners whose homes have been destroyed may choose to rebuild.
 The FHA 203(h) offers one of very few 100% financing options for home construction.
 Another option, available to both homeowners and renters who have been displaced, is to purchase a new home.
-Purpose of the FHA 203(h) Mortgage Insurance for Disaster Victims Program

 This program benefits not only homeowners but communities as well.
 When a major disaster hits an area recovery can take a long time.
 When residents choose to leave and settle somewhere else this can drastically slow recovery.
 Encouraging victims to remain, and commit to rebuilding helps in many different ways.